Marketing Automation for Recruiters: Essential Tips

 Tips for Successful Recruitment Marketing Automation

-Whether your business is running its marketing activities in-house or has engaged a recruitment marketing agency, you won’t go far without a functioning, user-friendly website integrated with an applicant tracking system or CRM
+Whether your business is running its marketing activities in-house or has engaged a recruitment marketing agency, you won’t go far without a functioning, user-friendly website integrated with an applicant tracking system or CRM.

 This setup is what allows you to siphon a range of marketing activities and workflows into one hub.
 As automation runs on data, centralising your data collection will enable advanced techniques that help you target client and candidate prospects without lifting a finger.